 Assuming the best in people, no matter how much anger/frustration they are causing you, will help you to see the humanity in others.
 This is what will help you to remain in your integrity.

-Setting a clear boundary sends a message to yourself and to others that you have a strong sense of self-awareness and self-respect.
+Setting a clear boundary sends a message to yourself and others that you have a strong sense of self-awareness and self-respect.
 The more clearly you communicate your boundaries without ego, the more you can remain generous to others and simultaneously true to yourself.

 Now, it is time for you to truly focus on yourself and practice the ultimate self-care.
 Visit Blue Osa, and book our yoga spa vacation package that will ease your mind, relax your body, and drive away all toxins.
 Join our tropical beachfront paradise today to escape and enjoy a lush and beautiful experience!